 This meant that I had to re-queen my hive.
 If this doesn’t happen, the old queen will just lay sterile eggs, and the result will be a colony of only drones.
 To get the new queen, I just located a beekeeper about 2 hours from me.
 I’m heading there next week.
 Then I will begin the process all over again!

-I will need to go back in the hive, find the old queen, remove her, and set the new caged Queen in the hive to let the bees get used to her.
+I will need to go back into the hive, find the old queen, remove her, and set the new caged Queen in the hive to let the bees get used to her.
 Yes, there will be more mini marshmallow plugs going in her little cage.
 Hopefully, all the work we have put into this project will eventually bear fruit.
 I mean, honey.

 Final thoughts (for today)